- My NYPL

 For graphic novel readers there is the Resistance trilogy (Resistance #1, Defiance #2, Victory #3) (2010-2012).
 Set in Vichy France (the southern part of France aka "Free France"), it is the tale of three siblings who fight with the Resistance and help their neighbors all under the watchful eye of the local Gestapo and French collaborators.

 For those wanting more romance with their thrills there's Violins of Autumn (2012).
 Sixteen-year-old Betty is an American girl living in England when war breaks out.
 She lies about her age and ends up training to be a spy for Britain.
 Now known as Adele, she's dropped into France with another girl, Denise, to work with the Resistance.
-Through her adventures she finds true friendship with Denise and falls in love with a downed American pilot.
+Through her adventures she finds true friendship and falls in love.
 All the while, she is in constant danger of being captured by the Gestapo.

 For older teens, the libraries' adult section has a lot of great fiction and non-fiction books on the subject too.
 Foremost is the exceptional novel Charlotte Gray (1998).
 When the pilot she loves is shot down over Occupied France, a young Scottish woman joins British Intelligence and is sent to France to work for the Resistance.
 While there she searches for her lost love and helps the local villagers (it's also, a great film).